philiplb/CRUDlex/docs/4_datatypes.md

   entity: otherEntity
 ```

-A fixed set of elements to be chosen from, stored as text.
+This is the 1-side of a one-to-many relation.
 Related MySQL-type:
 - INT

-This is the 1-side of a one-to-many relation.
-In order to display a proper
+In order to display a proper selection UI and represent the the value from the
-selection UI and represent the the value from the other table, a few more fields
+other table, a few more fields are needed.
+Those are the __table__ telling
-are needed.
-Those are the table telling CRUDlex where to look for the,
+CRUDlex where to look for the, representation, the __nameField__ describing
-representation, the nameField describing which field to use from the other table
+which field to use from the other table to display the selected value and last,
-to display the selected value and last, the referenced entity.
+the referenced __entity__.

 Think about a book in a library.
 The library is stored in the table "lib" and
 has a field "name".
 A book belongs to a library, so it has an integer field